flaviotruzzi/flaviotruzzi.github.io/_posts/2016-03-14-getting-started-with-spark.markdown

 # The actual code

-Finally, we can start with our code.
-Let's created the `Boot.scala` file, which will hold an object with our main function.
+Finally, let's start with our code.
+First, create the `Boot.scala` file, which will hold an object with our main function.
 I will start defining the main function, and add things step by step.

-First we need to create a [SparkConf](https://spark.apache.org/docs/1.6.0/api/java/org/apache/spark/SparkConf.html) object, this object holds the configuration, and once created it does not support changes, from the documentation:
+We need to create a [SparkConf](https://spark.apache.org/docs/1.6.0/api/java/org/apache/spark/SparkConf.html) object, this object holds the configuration, and once created, it can't be changed, from the documentation:

 >"...
 Note that once a SparkConf object is passed to Spark, it is cloned and can no longer be modified by the user.
 Spark does not support modifying the configuration at runtime."